-The Fountaindale Public Library District provides public access computers to serve the needs of the Library and the Fountaindale community for the purposes of education, enrichment and discovery.
+The Fountaindale Public Library District provides public access computers and portable computers to serve the needs of the Library and the Fountaindale community for the purposes of education, enrichment and discovery.
 Use of the public computers is governed by the policy established by the Library Board of Trustees and any applicable rules or regulations adopted by the Library.
-The Executive Director as the executor of the policy for the Board of Trustees may exercise reasonable discretion in determining what use is “in the best interest of the Library” and is authorized to act accordingly, including limiting the use of the public access computers by individuals whose activities interfere with Library operations, adversely affect public safety, or cause public disturbances.
+The Executive Director as the executor of the policy for the Board of Trustees has discretion in determining what use is “in the best interest of the Library” and is authorized to act accordingly, including limiting the use of the public access computers and portable computers by individuals whose activities interfere with Library operations, adversely affect public safety, or cause public disturbances.
 The Board of Trustees may modify, amend or supplement this policy, as it deems necessary and appropriate.

 PRIORITY FOR USE

 The Children’s Services Department welcomes all computer patrons under the age of 12, or younger than 6th grade, to the Computer Park.
-All computer patrons falling within these age ranges are strongly encouraged to use the Computer Park, but may use the Computer Commons if accompanied by a parent, guardian or caregiver who is at least 14 years or older.
+All computer patrons falling within these age ranges are strongly encouraged to use the Computer Park.

 Children younger than the age of 8 must be accompanied by a parent, guardian or caregiver who is 14 years or older and comply with the Library’s Unaccompanied Child Policy.
 As such, adults and teens who are 14 years or older may use the computers in the Computer Park if they are directly observing a child using the Computer Park.
-Adults and teens may not use the computers in the Computer Park at any time if a child under their direct observation is not also using the lab.
+Efforts will be made, space permitting, to enable additional family members, regardless of age to use the computers in the Computer Park.

-The Vortex welcomes all computer patrons ages 12 through 18, or 6th grade and through 12th grade.
-All computer patrons falling within these age ranges are encouraged to use the Vortex computers, but may use the Computer Commons as well.
-If a teen wishes to use the Vortex computers, a Vortex orientation with a parent is required, at which time a temporary Vortex card is issued.
-Teens may not use the Vortex computers without a temporary or permanent Vortex card.
+The Vortex welcomes all computer patrons ages 12 through 18, or 6th grade through 12th grade.
+All computer patrons falling within these age ranges are encouraged to use the Vortex computers.

 The Computer Commons welcomes computer patrons of all ages.
-Children younger than the age of 8 must be accompanied by a parent, guardian or caregiver who is 14 years or older and comply with the Library’s Unaccompanied Child Policy.
+Children younger than the age of 8 must be accompanied by a parent, guardian or caregiver who is 14 years or older in order to comply with the Library’s Unaccompanied Child Policy.

 LIMITS OF USE

-A patron may not permit others to use his/her library account information to use the public access computers.
+A patron may not permit others to use his/her library account information or library card to use the public access computers or portable computers.

 Patrons should be aware that they are working in a public environment shared by people of all ages and sensibilities.
-Patrons should be considerate of Internet sounds and visuals which might disrupt the ability of other library customers to use the library and its resources.
+Patrons should be considerate of internet sounds and visuals which might disrupt the ability of other library customers to use the library and its resources.
+When using any of the library’s computers headphones should be worn when listening to sounds and the volume should be kept an appropriate level as set forth in the Library’s Conduct Policy

 Patrons should not tamper with existing equipment and connections without authorization from staff.

-The Library’s Conduct Policy and Library’s Computer Use Policy applies to all areas of the library, including, but not limited to, the Computer Commons, Computer Lab, Computer Park, Studio 300, Teen Vortex and the 3rd Floor Small Computer Lab, as well as the Online Public Access Catalogs (OPACs/PACs)
+The Library’s Conduct Policy and Library’s Computer Use Policy applies to all areas of the library, including, but not limited to, the Computer Commons, Computer Park, Studio 300, Teen Vortex and the Library’s portable computers, as well as the Online Public Access Catalogs (OPACs/PACs).

 GUIDELINES FOR COMPUTER ACCESS

-A person’s own library card is required in order to take full advantage of the Library’s public computers.
+A person’s own library card is required in order to take full advantage of the Library’s public computers or portable computers.
 Library cards must be valid (current) and in good standing.

 All library cardholders will receive an initial 2 hour session on a first-come, first-served basis.
-Extra time on public computers may be accommodated to library cardholders in 30 minute increments if no one is waiting for a computer and as long as approximately 10% of the computers in the desired computer use area remain available.
+Extra time on public computers or portable computers may be accommodated to library cardholders in one or more one hour increments if no one is waiting for a computer.

 Guest passes may also be made for non-library cardholders.
-No more than one 1 hour guest pass may be allowed per day for non-library cardholders.
-Extra time in one 30 minute increment per guest pass may be allowed for non-library cardholders.
+No more than one one hour guest pass may be allowed per day for non-library cardholders.
+Extra time in one one hour increment may be allowed for non-library cardholders.
 In the event that a non-library cardholder needs to end a guest pass session early, computer staff can issue a second guest pass for the remainder of the time.

 Reservations will be made for patrons when the computer areas are full.
-Session lengths will shorten one hour prior to the daily closing time.
 All open computer sessions will end five minutes before the library closes.

-Accommodations may be made for library patrons who are taking an online exam or an online class to allow up to four hours of continuous use.
+Accommodations may be made for library patrons who are taking an online exam or an online class to allow for extended hours of continuous use.
 Please ask staff for assistance in advance.

 RESTRICTIONS ON COMPUTER ACCESS

-If a patron does not have a library account, he/she may sign up for a shortened computer session with library staff by using a valid ID.
+If a patron 12 years old or older does not have a library account or their library card is not in good standing, he/she may sign up for a shortened computer session with library staff by using a valid ID.
+If a patron 11 years old or younger does not have a library account or their library card is not in good standing, he/she may sign up for a shortened computer session with library staff without an ID.
 A shortened computer session is defined as a guest pass.

 A Valid ID includes: Drivers License; State ID; School ID; Work ID; Military ID; Passport; Traffic ticket.